Mark Chapter 2

 2. And while passing by, He saw Levi (the son of Alphaeus) sitting at the tax collector’s booth.
 And He tells him: “Follow Me.”
 And having risen, he followed Him.

-4. And having seen Him eating with sinners and tax collectors, the scribes of the Pharisees were saying to the disciples: “Why is He eating with tax collectors and sinners?”
+4. And having seen Him eating with sinners and tax collectors, the scribes of the Pharisees were saying to His disciples: “Why is He eating with tax collectors and sinners?”

-5. And having heard this, Jesus tells them: “The men who are healthy have no need of a physician, but the men who are sick do.
+5. And having heard this, Jesus tells them: “The healthy men have no need of a physician, but the sick men do.
 I didn’t come to call righteous men, but sinners.”

 Fasting and wineskins